-'''

-no monitor session <session-id (1-1)> {source

-{vlan <vlan-id> | mac-acl <acl-id>}
+no monitor session <session-id (1-1)> {source {vlan <vlan-id> | mac-acl <acl-id>}

-'''

-Parameter Description Values session-id Number of the session 7 parallel sessions are possible only with port-based mirroring and their ports must not overlap.
-17 interface Keyword for a an interface description - interface- type Type or speed of the interface • fastethernet • gigabitethernet interface-id Slot no. and port no. of the interface Enter a valid interface name rx Received data traffic will be mirrored (received) - tx Transmitted data traffic will be mirrored (transmitted) - both Received and sent data traffic will be mirrored - vlan-id Number of the VLAN 1 4094 acl-id Number of the Access Control List
+Parameter Description Values session-id Number of the session1 77 parallel sessions are possible only with port-basedmirroring and their ports must not overlap. interface Keyword for a an interface description - interface- type Type or speed of the interface fastethernetgigabitethernet interface-id Slot no. and port no. of the interface Enter a valid interface name rx Received data traffic will be mirrored (received) - tx Transmitted data traffic will be mirrored (transmitted) - both Received and sent data traffic will be mirrored - vlan-id Number of the VLAN 1 4094 acl-id Number of the Access Control List

-For information on names of addresses and interfaces, refer to the section "Addresses and interface names (Page 30)".

-If you do not select any parameters from the parameter list, the default value (both) is used.

-The source for the mirroring of a port is deleted.

-You configure the source for mirroring a port with the monitor session ... source command.

-You display the configuration settings with the show monitor session command.

-12.4.4.9 no monitor session

-With this command, you delete the monitor session.

-no monitor session<session-id(1)>

-Parameter Description Range of values session-id Number of the session 7 parallel sessions are possible only with port-based mirroring and their ports must not overlap.
+12.4 Port Mirroring

+For information on names of addresses and interfaces, refer to the section "Addresses and interface names (Page 32)".
+If you do not selec t any parameters from the parame eter list, the default value (both) is used.
+Result The source for the mirroring of a port is deleted.
+Further notes You configure the source for mirroring a port with the monitor session source command.
+You end and delete a session with the no monitor session command.
+You display the co nfiguration settings with the show monitor session command .
+12.4.4.9 no m onitor session Description With this command, you delete the monitor session.
+Requirement You are in the Glo bal Configuration mode.
+The command prompt is as follows: cli(config)# Syntax • Call up the comma and with the following parameters: no monitor ses ssion <session-id(1)></session-id(1)> The parameter has the following meaning: Parameter Description Range of values session-id Number of the session 7 parallel sessions are possible only with port-based mirroring and their ports must not overlap.
 17